movestore/moveStack2telemetry/README.md

 Transformation of data in class MoveStack to class telemetry.list

 ## Documentation
-If the data is downloaded from movebank, be aware that although most attributes are kept, some attributes associated to the animals and locations can be lost in this transformation.
+Be aware that although most attributes are kept, some attributes associated to the animals and locations can be lost in this transformation.

 ### Input data
 MoveStack